OldBeafantles/Discord-bots-stuff/cogs/rpg/README.md

 2 : Added the unequip command -> To unequip an item ; the equip command was only allowing you to replace an item

+3: Added the infos_equip command -> To get the infos from an equipment object

-3 : Fixed some others minor problems
+4 : Fixed some others minor problems
 ```

 ## TO-DO List: